ghc-proposals/ghc-proposals/proposals/0000-no-toplevel-field-selectors.rst

 - the names ``bar`` and ``baz`` for record construction (``Foo { bar = 3, baz = "foo" }``)
 - the names ``bar`` and ``baz`` for ``RecordWildCards``

-If the language extension ``NoToplevelFieldSelectors`` is enabled for the module or ``Foo`` specifically, all of the above will be generated, except for the two functions ``bar`` and ``baz``.
+If the language extension ``NoFieldSelectors`` is enabled for the module or ``Foo`` specifically, all of the above will be generated, except for the two functions ``bar`` and ``baz``.